 Right now, the plans are expected to allow driverless cars as early as mid-2018, anywhere in the state.
 (Currently, driverless cars with humans, operate in the San Francisco and Silicon Valley areas only.)

-The car’s developers must notify local authorities of the plans to test drive the vehicles.
+The car’s developers must notify local authorities of the plans to test drive the vehicles with dash cams from somewhere blackboxmycar.com to help monitor activities around the car during the text drive.
 The cars also cannot take passengers who pay fees – so no ride-hailing company is going to be offering customers self-driving cars as of yet.

 Car companies will need to notify local authorities about plans to be on the road.